LaravelDaily/laravel-tips/README.md

 ### Repeatable Callback Functions

-If you have a callback function that you need to re-use multiple times, you can assign it to a variable, and then re-use.
+If you have a callback function that you need to re-use multiple times, you can assign it to a variable, and then re-use.﻿

 ```php
 $userCondition = function ($query) {